scoskey/m287/index.md

 ## Grading

-### Attendance, participation, and classwork 20%
+### Attendance, participation, and activities 20%

 You are expected to attend remote class sessions, and to be prepared to ask questions and discuss the material.
-Following the discussion, we will start an in-class activity.
-A portion of your grade will be based on your attendance, preparedness, attention, collaboration, and completion of the activities.
+Following the discussion, we will start a group activity, which will be submitted as a group.
+A portion of your grade will be based on your attendance, preparedness, attention, collaboration, and completion of these activities.

 ### Homework 40%